 - Introducing social distancing measures for parents when dropping off/collecting.
 Unfortunately, parents and other visitors will not be allowed inside the buildings.

-- A one-way ststem around the outside of the buildings will be introduced to avoid congestion at the school gates.
+- A one-way system around the outside of the buildings is in place, so as to avoid congestion at the school gates.

-- Ensuring that children arrive with minimal equipment.
-No book bags, rucksacks, pencil cased, PE kit bags etc.
+- Ensuring that children arrive with minimal equipment e.g. no pencil cases etc.

 - Allocating designated outdoor space to each class group.

-- Ensuring that class groups do not mix – both during lesson time and at break and lunchtimes.
+- Ensuring that year groups do not mix – both during lesson time and at break and lunchtimes.

 - Increased focus on regular hand washing (including upon entry to school at the beginning of the day) and the on-going promotion of the ‘catch it, bin it, kill it’ message.